My First Million

 Lollapalooza Effect

-A term coined by Charlie Munger, describing a phenomenon where multiple powerful factors conspire in the same direction, unintentionally creating a massive, new opportunity.
-The episode uses this to explain the resurgence of iPhone apps, where AI-driven ease of building and TikTok-driven discovery converged [15:18].
+Coined by Charlie Munger, this concept describes a phenomenon where multiple independent factors converge in the same direction, creating a disproportionately large and often surprising combined effect or opportunity.
+The episode applies this to the resurgence of iOS apps, citing the simultaneous ease of building with AI and the new discovery mechanism of TikTok as converging factors.

 ⚡ Actionable Takeaways

-- →Conduct a "Think Week" or dedicated period of deep reflection, free from distractions, to assess business focus and identify if personal multi-tasking or "ego businesses" are limiting success [40:44, 42:45].
+- →Conduct a personal "Think Week" or dedicated period of reflection to critically assess your current business ventures and identify any "ego businesses" that are draining resources or focus.

 ⏱ Timeline Breakdown